Yellow.ai, Global Leader in Enterprise Agentic AI, to Go Public via $550 Million Merger with Bluerock Acquisition Corp. (Nasdaq: BLRK)

 3. Establish direct communication with phone support initiatives

 Digital channels can’t always provide the reassurance or detailed support some customers need.
 However, offering direct phone support can help.
 It ensures customers can reach a human representative for complex issues or reassurance.
-A combination of direct communication channels and AI chatbots can enhance trust and satisfaction significantly.
+A combination of direct communication channels and AI agents can enhance trust and satisfaction significantly.

 Implementation tips